RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

    print(z("Happy birthday to you!" + "\n"))

-Note that Lambda functions do not use the ``return`` keyword, you just specify the name and value(s) of the parameters of the function, a colon, and the operation to perform on the parameters.
+Note that lambda functions do not use the ``return`` keyword, you just specify the name and value(s) of the parameters of the function, a colon, and the operation to perform on the parameters.

 The ``lambda`` function can also be used with other functions.